barborawolf/stats-tutorials/tutorials/data/README.md

 ## decathlon

 Athletes' performance in the 10 events of the decathlon at the Decastar and Olympic Games competitions in 2004.
 Adapted from the [`decathlon`](https://www.rdocumentation.org/packages/FactoMineR/topics/decathlon) data from the `FactoMineR` package.

+## erotic_art

+Data from a [psychology experiment](https://doi.org/10.1016/j.jesp.2016.11.003) collecting men's and women's ratings of erotic or non-erotic art images, along with information on their relationship status and quality of relationship.

 ## fat